Chase Atlantic

-Chase Atlantic (occasionally stylized as CHASE ATLANTIC) is an Australian alternative R&B band and production trio from Cairns, Queensland, formed in 2014.
-The group consists of three members: Christian Anthony, Clinton Cave and Mitchel Cave.
-Chase Atlantic has released seven EPs and three albums.
+Chase Atlantic (stylised in all caps) are an Australian R&B band from Cairns, Queensland, formed in 2014.
+The band consists of three members: Christian Anthony and brothers Mitchel and Clinton Cave, and have released seven EPs and four albums since their formation.
+They are most recognised for their 2017 hit single, "Swim".

 Career

-2011–2013: Before Chase Atlantic
+2012–2013: Before Chase Atlantic

 Christian Anthony and Mitchel Cave were in a boy band called What About Tonight.
-They formed the band to audition for season 4 of The X Factor Australia, although they were eliminated in week two, coming in eleventh place.
+They formed the band to audition for season 4 of The X Factor Australia.
+However, they were eliminated in week two, coming in eleventh place.

-Mitchel Cave's older brother, Clinton Cave, had a successful YouTube channel, Clinton Cave Music, where the brothers would release cover songs on a regular basis.
-In 2013, the three members performed together for the first time under the name K.I.D.S.
+Mitchel Cave's older brother, Clinton Cave, had a successful YouTube channel, ClintonCaveMusic, where the brothers would release cover songs regularly.
+In 2012, the three released their first cover together which would be of Bruno Mars' Locked Out of Heaven.
+During high school, the trio focused on producing music rather than performing, particularly Mitchel Cave as an EDM Producer.
+Later on, in 2013, they professionally performed together for the first time under the name K.I.D.S.
 (Kind Imaginations.
 Destructive Situations.) and released the original song "Addicted."

-They have since deleted all content from the channel.
+They have since removed all content from the channel.

 2014–2015: Dalliance and Nostalgia

-The trio first released music under the name Chase Atlantic when Clinton Cave recruited Mitchel and Christian to assist recording a university project.
-The band would get their name, Chase Atlantic from nowhere.
-According to Mitchel, the name Chase Atlantic means nothing, it was a combination of two words that the band members really liked, Chase and Atlantic, "We spend a couple of minutes trying to come up with a plausible and profound explanation for their band name. “[Chase Atlantic] literally means nothing,” says Cave.
-“It’s so hard to find band names, we just put two words we really liked together that can’t be associated with anything else.”.
-Chase Atlantic officially released the EP Dalliance on 26 May 2014.
+The trio first released music under the name Chase Atlantic when Clinton Cave recruited Mitchel and Christian to assist in recording a university project.
+The band would get their name, "Chase Atlantic" from nowhere.
+According to Mitchel, the name Chase Atlantic means nothing, it was a combination of two words that the band members liked, Chase and Atlantic, "We spend a couple of minutes trying to come up with a plausible and profound explanation for their band name.
+"It [Chase Atlantic] literally means nothing," says Cave.
+"It's so hard to find band names, we just put two words we really liked together that can't be associated with anything else."
+Chase Atlantic officially released their first EP Dalliance on 26 May 2014.
 Their early sound was often described as Pop Rock and Pop Punk.

-In February 2015, the band released their second EP, Nostalgia.
-Their song "Friends" was featured in several Tumblr edits.
-The song was certified Silver by the British Phonographic Industry (BPI) in 2022.
+In February 2015, the band released their second EP, Nostalgia, causing their song "Friends" to be associated with multiple Tumblr edits.
+"Friends" was also later certified Silver by the British Phonographic Industry (BPI) in 2022.

 Later in 2015, the band caught the eye of Benji and Joel Madden, and they signed the group to their management company, MDDN, in early 2016.